Thinking back now on just how long ago I started colouring my hair, I am not even sure what got me started on it.

 I think I had bought the wrong colour again , though they do suggest that you use it three times in a row to gain the colour that you want to achieve.
 This brand worked much better for my hair, but there was a little “orangy “high light when my hair was in the sunlight.
 I hate the colour orange!
 For me it should just be on the fruit!
 So I have tried the original one to tone it down.
 I think the next try is the Chocolate colour as they say it is better for greys.

-Yes the condition of your hair is a great after effect too.
-I will keep on till I get it right, I cant go back now to the chemicals , even if they are less hassle to use, and they are quicker of course.
+Yes the condition of your hair is much better too.
+I will keep on till I get it right, I can’t go back now to the chemicals , even if they are less hassle to use, and they are quicker of course.
 The risks are too great.

 USING THE CHOCOLATE COLOUR LOGONA